x2605/gvv/README.md

 ```
 - In case of savefile, extract "**control.lua**" from it first.
 Then, edit code and overwrite it at same location of "**control.lua**" inside of the zipped file.
+- There is also a way to make the mod or map accessible temporarily without editing "**control.lua**", introduced in in-game GUI.
 - Most of other helpful words are inside of **Helper** tab in **gvv** in-game GUI.

 ### 사용 방법